What is Surgical Excision?

-To treat melanoma skin cancer, one of the most common treatments is surgical excision.
-With this procedure, a doctor will remove the melanoma, or cancerous growth, along with the bordering tissue, which may appear to be normal-looking.
-The excised, or cut, tissue will be sent to a pathologist for further testing to determine whether or not the border is cancer-free.
-If the tissue proves to be cancerous, a subsequent procedure would be needed to remove all remaining cancer.
-Dallas area dermatologist, Dr. Matthew Barrows, will consult with patients to determine if the melanoma is well-defined enough and in an appropriate area to perform surgical excision.
-In addition, our skilled practitioners at each of our Greater North Dallas locations (including Rockwall, Allen, and McKinney) are expertly trained to perform surgical excision for moles and other lesion growths on the skin.
+With this procedure, a doctor will remove the biopsy proven skin cancer, or cancerous growth, along with the bordering tissue, which may appear to be normal.
+The excised tissue will be sent to a pathologist for further testing to determine whether or not the border is cancer-free.
+Our skilled practitioners at each of our locations are expertly trained to perform surgical excisions for moles and other lesion growths on the skin.

 Since surgical excision is an invasive procedure, anesthesia will be given.
 For smaller, easier to reach melanomas, a local anesthetic will be administered.
 If a melanoma is larger and in a more difficult location, general anesthesia would be required.
 Prior to surgery, the doctor will thoroughly clean the treatment area and administer anesthesia.
 The cancer will be removed using a scalpel to make horizontal cuts around the growth, including surrounding tissue.
 An electrode can be used to perform a feathering technique, which will smooth the edges around the wound.
 This helps to remove extra cells from the growth and minimizes the chance of scarring.